Irish-Spatial-Data-Exchange/isdi-metadata/guides/DATASET_CITATION.md

 2. __Create the metadata record for the dataset__.
 A full ISDE metadata record should be created for the record.
 However, the doi provider might also require a metadata record in their own profile.
 For example, Datacite has a metadata kernel decribed [here](https://schema.datacite.org/) which uses a minimal set of elements to describe a doi and to connect the doi to the full metadata record and its URL.
 Following Buneman _et al._ (2020), the metadata record should include the following information:
     1. A title containing the version of the dataset being cited.
     2. An author list with affiliations.
-    3. A short descriptiion of the dataset (see the ISDE [Abstracts](https://github.com/Irish-Spatial-Data-Exchange/isdi-metadata/blob/main/guides/ABSTRACTS.md) guideline for comprehensive details).
+    3. A short description of the dataset (see the ISDE [Abstracts](https://github.com/Irish-Spatial-Data-Exchange/isdi-metadata/blob/main/guides/ABSTRACTS.md) guideline for comprehensive details).
 This may optionally include a rationale for creating the dataset citation.
     4. A link to download the dataset.
-    5. Details of the organisation repsonble for publishing the dataset.
-This is the organisation repsonsible for monting and maintainfg the doi.
+    5. Details of the organisation responsible for publishing the dataset.
+This is the organisation responsible for minting and maintaining the doi.
     6. Any citations required to support the dataset (e.g. other datasets used in creating this dataset; papers used in creating the dataset processing methods).
     7. The doi of the dataset.
 4. __Publish the dataset to the Web__.
-In general, data with a citation should be publically, openly available.
+In general, data with a citation should be publicly, openly available.
 5. __Link the metadata record to the published data__.
 6. __Assign a doi suffix for the dataset__.
 The doi prefix will be assigned by your doi provider.
-It may be unique to your organisation as a data publisher, or to the doi provider dependeding on the service you choose and how it is implemented.
-It is good practice to use a unique identifier scheme for yur suffix, such as a Univerally Unique ID (UUID).
-UUIDs can be programatically generated in daatabases or in a large number of coding languages, or from a service such as ["Online UUID Generator"](https://www.uuidgenerator.net/).
+It may be unique to your organisation as a data publisher, or to the doi provider depending on the service you choose and how it is implemented.
+It is good practice to use a unique identifier scheme for your suffix, such as a Universally Unique ID (UUID).
+UUIDs can be programmatically generated in databases or in a large number of coding languages, or from a service such as ["Online UUID Generator"](https://www.uuidgenerator.net/).
 7. __Mint the doi__.
-This step will require following the specific instructions providd by your doi provider
+This step will require following the specific instructions provided by your doi provider
 8. __Create a short doi__.
 This step is not required, but is considered best practice.
 Use the shortDOI service [here](https://shortdoi.org/).
 9. __Update your metadata record for the doi, short doi and citation text__.